zappar-xr/zappar-threejs/README.md

 ```bash
 zapworks train myImage.png
 ```

+For more information on generating target files, including how to build them for curved or cylindrical surfaces, check out the [ZapWorks CLI documentation](https://docs.zap.works/universal-ar/useful-packages/zapworks-cli/).

 The resulting file can be loaded into an image tracker object by passing it to the `loadTarget(...)` function as either a URL or an ArrayBuffer.
 The function returns a promise that resolves when the target file has been loaded successfully.